 While many of the Highborne sided with the Burning Legion, several defected to join the largely-druidic rebellion faction of the night elves, led by Malfurion and Tyrande.
 After the war was over, and the Well of Eternity destroyed, these surviving Highborne were forbidden from practicing arcane magic by the druids, under penalty of death if they disobeyed.
 For centuries, they attempted to refrain from the arcane, but the draw was too strong.
 Eventually, a large group of Highborne, led by Dath’Remar Sunstrider, decided to openly defy the rule and claim what they believed to be their arcane birthright.
 Unwilling to sentence so many to death, the night elves decided to instead exile the defiant Highborne from Mount Hyjal, cutting them off from the second Well of Eternity that Illidan had created and the World Tree that grew over it.

 Assembling a great fleet of ships, the exiles, led by Dath’Remar Sunstrider, left the continent of Kalimdor and sailed beyond the Maelstrom to the Eastern Kingdoms.
 Removed from the source of magic they had become dependent on, they began to shrink and their skin lost its purple color.
 As they searched for a new home, they became trapped in blizzards and started to die of both starvation and ambushes from the native Amani trolls.
 At last, the weary exiles found a lush forest at a nexus of magical arcane ley lines.
-Dath’Remar Sunstrider then used a small vial of water from the Well of Eternity he had stolen from Illidan to create a new fount of magic to sustain his people.
-This well would become known as the Sunwell, and it would become the center of a new civilization from the self-styled “high elves”.
+On an island that would be known as the Isle of Quel'Danas, Dath’Remar Sunstrider then used a small vial of water from the Well of Eternity he had stolen from Illidan to create a new fount of magic to sustain his people.
+This well would become known as The Sunwell, and it would become the center of a new civilization for the self-styled “high elves”.
 In order to hide their use of arcane magic, and avoid unwanted attention, they constructed large Runestones around their borders to create a protective magical barrier.

 The guards and protectors of Silvermoon